A Prudent Framework for Understanding Risk-Awareness in Demand Response: Proof of Corollary

 Thus, $\partial h_{t+1}(x_{t+1})/\partial \lambda_{t+1}$ is not a constant, and $h_{t+1}(x_{t+1})$ is not a linear function with regard to $\lambda_{t+1}$.
 According to the proof of Theorem \ref{price_invariant_theorem}, the distribution-insensitive condition doesn't hold, and the demand model is distribution-sensitive.

-Then, we prove the super quadratic action cost function and quadratic state cost function.
+Then, we prove the superquadratic action cost function and quadratic state cost function.
 Also, from Lemma \ref{q_t-1_lambda}, denote $\alpha_2$ as a constant,

-Following the same analysis, we show the demand model becomes distribution-sensitive.
-These two cases also show that demand is distribution-sensitive with super quadratic state and action cost function and prove this Corollary. \end{proof}
+Following the same analysis, we show that the demand model becomes distribution-sensitive.
+These two cases also show that demand is distribution-sensitive with superquadratic state and action cost function, and prove this Corollary. \end{proof}